cjratcliff/simple-ptb/README.md

 It is based off of the [official TensorFlow tutorial for RNNs](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb) but contains approximately half the lines of code.

 #### Requirements
--TensorFlow 1.2 (may work with 1.1 but this has not been tested) -NumPy
+- TensorFlow 1.2 (may work with 1.1 but this has not been tested)
+- NumPy